|

 6. RESPECT WILDLIFE

-Quick movements and loud noises are stressful to animals.
+- Quick movements and loud noises are stressful to animals.
 Considerate campers practice these safety methods.
-You are too close if an animal alters its normal activities.
+You are too close to an animal if an animal alters its normal activities.

--Store food securely and keep garbage and food scraps away from animals to they will not acquire bad habits.
+- Store food securely and keep garbage and food scraps away from animals so they will not acquire bad habits.
 Help keep wildlife wild.

 7. RESPECT OTHERS